.

 Wat Chalong Fair in Phuket

-Wat Chalong Fair is Phuketโ€™s largest annual temple festival, held for about 10 days during the Chinese New Year.
-The event blends Buddhist traditions with lively celebrations, including stage shows, firecrackers, bustling markets, and amusement rides.
-Devotees pay respect inside the temple, while outside, visitors enjoy food stalls, flower shops, fried insect snacks, and carnival games.
-The fair attracts families and locals with its festive evening atmosphere, music, and Thai cultural performances, making it a unique community gathering each year.
+Wat Chalong Fair is one of Phuket largest annual temple festivals, held for about 10 days during the Chinese New Year.
+The event blends traditions with lively celebrations, including stage shows, firecrackers, colourful markets, and small amusement rides.
+Visitors pay respect inside the temple, then walk outside to enjoy food stalls, flower shops, carnival games and even some fried insect snacks.
+The fair attracts families and locals with its fun evening atmosphere, music, and Thai cultural performances.

 Read More!